ameyer8/ygs/README.md

 # ygs

-You Got Served
+#### You Got Served

-This tool helps with development by standing up an arbitary directory server and an endpoint to post/retrieve data
+This tool helps with development by standing up a directory server and an endpoint to post/retrieve data

     ygs serve